bt3gl/ARKit_PostMalone/README.md

 *Augmented reality (AR) describes user experiences that add 2D or 3D elements to the live view from a device’s camera in a way that makes those elements appear to inhabit the real world.*

-I am going to show how neat is to write an AR iOS application with [ARKit](https://developer.apple.com/arkit/), a framework that provides you high level classes for **tracking**, **scene understanding** and **rendering**.
+I am going to show how neat is to write an AR iOS application with [ARKit](https://developer.apple.com/arkit/), a framework that provides you high-level classes for **tracking**, **scene understanding** and **rendering**.
 More specifically, ARKit is a session based framework.
 This means that everything will happen in a concrete session.
 The session relates the virtual objects with the real world by means of the Tracking.

 This app runs an ARKit world tracking session with content displayed in a [SpriteKit](https://developer.apple.com/documentation/spriteKit) 2D view.
 Every session has a scene that will render the virtual objects in the real world, accessed by means of the iOS device sensors.